-Answer: The Statement of Expectations for Doctoral Training states that ROs should support supervisors to support students to complete their doctoral training, including wider training and submission of their doctoral thesis or equivalent, within their funded period by ensuring individual doctoral projects are designed to be achievable within that timeframe.
+Answer: The Statement of Expectations for Doctoral Training states that ROs through supervisors should support students to complete their doctoral training (including wider training and submission of their doctoral thesis or equivalent) within their funded period by ensuring individual doctoral projects are designed to be achievable within that timeframe.
 It also states that ROs should ensure students receive paid leave throughout the doctorate, with additional leave as required, in accordance with training grant terms and conditions.
 It goes on to say that this may involve paid extensions to the funded period.